wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (2) If the Judge is satisfied of the matters in subsection (1)(a) and (b), the Judge must make an order that a databank compulsion notice is of no effect.

-    Section 43B: inserted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 43B: inserted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 43B(1)(a): amended, on 1 October 2008, pursuant to [section 116(b)][205] of the Policing Act 2008 (2008 No 72).
+    Section 43B(1)(a): amended, on 1 October 2008, pursuant to [section 116(b)][206] of the Policing Act 2008 (2008 No 72).

 #### Further databank compulsion notice

-*   Heading: substituted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+*   Heading: substituted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 ##### 44 Further databank compulsion notice

 *   (1) If a person to whom a databank compulsion notice relates has given a bodily sample pursuant to that notice, a further databank compulsion notice must not be issued in relation to that person for the same conviction without the leave of a Judge of the appropriate court on an application from a constable who is of or above the level of position of sergeant.

-    (2) In this section, the _appropriate court_ is the court before which the person to whom the databank compulsion notice relates was sentenced for the relevant offence in relation to which the notice has been issued, or is due to appear for sentence for the relevant offence in relation to which the notice has been issued.
+    (2) In this section, the _appropriate court_ is the court before which the person to whom the databank compulsion notice relates was sentenced for the offence in relation to which the notice has been issued, or is due to appear for sentence for the offence in relation to which the notice has been issued.

-    Section 44: substituted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 44: substituted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 44(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).
+    Section 44(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][206] of the Policing Act 2008 (2008 No 72).

-    Section 44(1): amended, on 1 October 2008, by [section 130(1)][256] of the Policing Act 2008 (2008 No 72).
+    Section 44(1): amended, on 1 October 2008, by [section 130(1)][263] of the Policing Act 2008 (2008 No 72).

+    Section 44(2): amended, on 5 December 2013, by [section 11][264] of the Criminal Investigations (Bodily Samples) Amendment Act 2013 (2013 No 112).

 ##### 44A Certain matters relating to further databank compulsion notice